Our Lottery and raffles comply with the following policies:

 Protection of children and the vulnerable

-We have taken steps to ensure that our lotteries do not attract young people.
+We have taken steps to reduce the risk that our lotteries will attract young people.
 We have the following procedures in place to prevent under-age players from participating in any lotteries promoted by Worldwide Cancer Research:

 - The minimum age for play is detailed on the back of all entry forms produced.